Decoding cell signaling via optimal transport and information theory: Results

+Importantly, these results highlight the limitations of interpreting signal transmission solely through INF.
+An INF-only view would suggest that WT cells perform better in the early phase, whereas A20$^{-/-}$ cells perform better in the late phase.
+This temporal inversion shows that INF captures time-dependent state discrimination, but does not by itself explain the regulatory role of A20-mediated feedback.
+This issue becomes most relevant in the late phase, when the higher INF of A20$^{-/-}$ cells may appear to suggest superior signaling.
+GMF, here, offers a complementary view, showing that WT cells exhibit closer input-output distributional correspondence when feedback is engaged, despite lower INF.
+This behavior highlights the role of A20-mediated feedback in differentially modulating state discrimination and distributional correspondence in the present TNF-signaling setup.

-The experimental separation between with-feedback (WT) and without-feedback (A20$^{-/-}$) cell types in Fig.~\ref{f5}c closely follows the theoretical trends.
-To illustrate the correspondence between theory and experiment, we reproduced the theoretical curves in Fig.~\ref{f5}e from Figs.~\ref{f4}a~and~\ref{f4}f for the two motifs: the SC (with $\theta_X = 1$) which lacks feedback and the NFL (with $\theta_X = 1$ and $\theta_Z = 1$) which contains the negative feedback.
-We note that in the experiment, geometric fidelity is expressed in the unit reciprocal to TNF concentration, while in the theory, it is expressed in the unit reciprocal to copy number.
+The separation of dual fidelities between WT and A20$^{-/-}$ cells in the late phase (Fig.~\ref{f5}f) qualitatively follows the trends predicted from the theoretical analysis.
+To illustrate this correspondence, we reproduced the theoretical curves in Fig.~\ref{f5}g from Figs.~\ref{f4}a~and~\ref{f4}f for SC (with $\theta_X = 1$), which lacks feedback, and NFL (with $\theta_X = 1$ and $\theta_Z = 1$), which contains negative feedback.
+We note that in the experiment, GMF is expressed in the unit reciprocal to TNF concentration, while in the theory, it is expressed in the unit reciprocal to copy number.
 Hence, absolute magnitudes are not directly comparable; rather, we compare the trends and separations.
-Although the model topologies differing from the biochemical details of TNF--NF-$\kappa$B/ATF-2 network, both the experimental and theoretical results display a consistent qualitative picture -- negative feedback shifts signaling toward higher geometric fidelity and lower informational fidelity, whereas the absence of feedback produces the opposite trend.
-In the theoretical analysis, this trade-off arises because NFL suppresses noise in all gene products ($X$, $Y$, and $Z$) relative to SC (Fig.~\ref{f5}f), thereby maintaining correspondence between input-output distributions but reducing state resolution.
-Here, the noise of $X$, $Y$, and $Z$ refer to the optimal noise levels of these gene products.
-To be specific, the optimal noise of $X$, $\eta_X^{2*}$, for SC and NFL are calculated from Eq.~(\ref{eq4}), whereas the optimal noise of Y ($\eta_Y^{2*}$) and Z ($\eta_Z^{2*}$) are computed from their analytical expressions in terms of the noise intensity of $X$, as provided in the \textit{SI text}.
-It should be noted that these theoretical noise intensities are quantified by the squared coefficient of variation, defined as variance divided by the squared mean.
+Although the model topologies differ from the biochemical details of the TNF--NF-$\kappa$B/ATF-2 network, both the experimental and theoretical results display a consistent qualitative picture -- negative feedback shifts signaling toward higher GMF and lower INF, whereas the absence of feedback produces the opposite trend.
+In the theoretical analysis, this fidelity shift arises because the NFL suppresses noise in all gene products ($X$, $Y$, and $Z$) relative to SC (Fig.~\ref{f5}h).